In your unix shell, type

 To use the default location just hit enter.

-It's advisable to enter a passphrase, but it isn't necessary.
-You'll need to repeat the passphrase or just hit enter to skip.
+A passphrase is used to encrypt the private key.
+It's advisable, but not required.
+You'll need to repeat the passphrase, or just hit enter to skip.

 If you accepted the default settings, your ssh key will be located at ~/.ssh/ida_rsa.pub.